Stocks rise as steady bond yields help lift tech companies

-NEW YORK (AP) — Stocks were moderately higher in late morning trading Thursday, helped again by large technology stocks that have benefitted from steady bond yields.
+NEW YORK (AP) — Stocks were moderately higher in afternoon trading Thursday, helped again by large technology stocks that have benefitted from steady bond yields.

 The easing of bond yields took some pressure off the technology sector.
 Technology companies have been slipping over the last few months as yields jumped and made the shares look pricey.
 The sector has also seen choppy trading as investors shift more money into companies that stand to benefit from the economic recovery.

-The S&P 500 index was up 0.3% as of 11:42 a.m.
+The S&P 500 index was up 0.4% as of 1:01 p.m.
 Eastern.
 The gains by big technology stocks were tempered by a slide in banks and energy companies.
-The Dow Jones Industrial Average fell 25 points, or 0.1%, to 33,427 and the Nasdaq gained 0.9%.
+The Dow Jones Industrial Average rose 4 points, or less than 0.1%, to 33,449 and the Nasdaq gained 0.9%.

 The stock market has benefited this week from a cooling off in the bond market.
 Yields, which had been steadily ticking higher, have retreated from highs hit earlier in the month.
-The yield on the 10-year U.S. Treasury note held at 1.65%.
+The yield on the 10-year U.S. Treasury note fell to 1.64% from 1.65% late Wednesday.
 It had been as high as 1.75% on Monday.

-Tech stocks were the biggest benefactors, with Apple and Microsoft shares up 1%.
+Tech stocks were the biggest benefactors, with Apple and Microsoft shares up more than 1%.
 Amazon also rose roughly 1%.

 Investors are showing cautious optimism about the economic recovery, especially in the U.S., where vaccine distribution has been ramping up and President Joe Biden has advanced the deadline for states to make doses available to all adults to April 19.